realA10001986/Time-Circuits-Display/README.md

 ### Connecting props by wire

-The TCD has a [TT-OUT pin](#connecting-props-by-wire) (marked "TT OUT (IO14)" or "IO14") which can be used to
+The TCD has a TT-OUT pin (marked "TT OUT (IO14)" or "IO14") which can be used to
 - signal a time travel,
 - signal alarm,
 - or manually switching on/off connected props.

 #### Signal a Time Travel

-If the option **_signals Time Travel__** is checked in the Config Portal, the TCD sets this pin to HIGH either 5 seconds ahead of entering the "time tunnel", or - if the option **_Signal without 5s lead_** is unchecked - immediately on entering the "time tunnel".
+If the option [TT-OUT (IO14) pin] **_signals Time Travel_** is checked in the Config Portal, the TCD sets this pin to HIGH either 5 seconds ahead of entering the "time tunnel", or - if the option **_Signal without 5s lead_** is unchecked - immediately on entering the "time tunnel".
 This allows third-party props to take part in time travel sequences.
 For more information, see [here](AddOns.md#other-props).

 CircuitSetup/A10001986 original props also support a wired connection, if for whatever reason BTTFN is not an option.
 For detailed wiring instructions, please see the documentation for the prop ([Flux capacitor](https://github.com/realA10001986/Flux-Capacitor/tree/main?tab=readme-ov-file#connecting-a-tcd-by-wire), [SID](https://github.com/realA10001986/SID/tree/main?tab=readme-ov-file#connecting-a-tcd-by-wire), [Dash Gauges](https://github.com/realA10001986/Dash-Gauges/blob/main/hardware/README.md#connecting-a-tcd-to-the-dash-gauges-by-wire), [VSR](https://github.com/realA10001986/VSR#connecting-a-tcd-by-wire));

-In case CircuitSetup/A10001986 original props are connected by wire, the option **_Signal without 5s lead_** should _not_ be set since it skips the "acceleration phase"; however, if that option is set on the TCD (for instance, if third-party props are connected by wire as well), the respective option must be set through the prop's Config Portal, too.
+In case CircuitSetup/A10001986 original props are connected by wire, the option **_Signal without 5s lead_** should _not_ be set since it skips the "acceleration phase"; however, if that option is set on the TCD (for instance, if third-party props are connected by wire as well), the corresponding option must be set in the prop's Config Portal, too.
 This option has no effect for wirelessly connected props.

 #### Signal Alarm

-If the option "signals alarm" is checked in the Config Portal, the TCD sets this pin to HIGH upon an [alarm](#how-to-set-up-the-alarm); the duration for HIGH can be between 3 and 99 seconds.
+If the option [TT-OUT (IO14) pin] **_signals alarm_** is checked in the Config Portal, the TCD sets this pin to HIGH upon an [alarm](#how-to-set-up-the-alarm); the duration for HIGH can be between 3 and 99 seconds.

 #### Switching TT-OUT manually

-Commands 900 (off) and 901 (on) allow switching this pin manually.
-The power-up state of the TT OUT pin can be set to HIGH by checking the **_Power-up stahe HIGH_** option.
+If the option [TT-OUT (IO14) pin] **_is controlled by commands 990/991_** is checked in the Config Portal, commands 900 (off) and 901 (on) allow switching this pin manually.
+The power-up state of the TT OUT pin can be set to HIGH by checking the **_Power-up state HIGH_** option.

 #### Limitations

 Although the options can be set freely and are not mutually exclusive, be advised that CircuitSetup/A10001986 original props connected by wire always interpret the TT-OUT signal as a trigger for a time travel sequence.
 It can make sense to set more than one option if your connect, for instance, flux bands or lights.

+Hardware considerations: CS/A10001986 props can be connected directly.
+TT OUT cannot be used to supply power for third party props; please us a relay.

 ## Home Assistant / MQTT